bayfrontmedia/bones/docs/services/events.md

 - `bones.start`: Executes just after Bones has initialized, and before the app is bootstrapped.
 This event is not accessible by the app.
 - `app.bootstrap`: Executes just after the app's `/resources/bootstrap.php` file has been loaded.
-The service container is passed as a parameter.
+The [service container](../usage/container.md) is passed as a parameter.
 - `app.cli`: Executes when the app interface is `CLI`.
-The Symfony Console application is passed as a parameter.
+The [Symfony Console application](../usage/console.md) is passed as a parameter.
-- `app.schedule.start`: Executes before running scheduled jobs from the command line using `schedule:run`.
+- `app.schedule.start`: Executes before running scheduled jobs from the command line using `php bones schedule:run`.
-  The scheduler's class instance is passed as a parameter.
+  The scheduler's [class instance](scheduler.md) is passed as a parameter.
-- `app.schedule.end`: Executes after all scheduled jobs are completed from the command line using `schedule:run`.
-The `$result` is passed as a parameter.
+- `app.schedule.end`: Executes after all scheduled jobs are completed from the command line using `php bones schedule:run`.
+The response of the scheduler's [run method](https://github.com/bayfrontmedia/cron-scheduler#run) is passed as a parameter.
-- `app.http`: Executes when the app interface is `HTTP` just before the router dispatches the request.
+- `app.http`: Executes when the app interface is `HTTP` just before [the router](router.md) dispatches the request, if existing.
-- `app.controller`: Executes when a controller is constructed.
+- `app.controller`: Executes when a [controller](../usage/controllers.md) is constructed.
 The controller's class instance is passed as a parameter.
-- `app.model`: Executes when a model is constructed.
+- `app.model`: Executes when a [model](../usage/models.md) is constructed.
 The model's class instance is passed as a parameter.
-- `app.service`: Executes when a service is constructed.
+- `app.service`: Executes when a [service](../usage/services.md) is constructed.
 The service's class instance is passed as a parameter.
 - `bones.exception`: Executes when a `Bayfront\Bones\Exceptions\BonesException` is thrown.
-This event accepts two parameters: the thrown exception object and the [Response](response.md) service.
+This event accepts two parameters: the [Response](response.md) service and the [thrown exception](../usage/exceptions.md).
 - `bones.end`: Executes as the last event.

 The underlying PHP Hooks library also has its own default events: